Fire and rescue services

 Full travel advice: Local contacts

-There's a high level of violent crime in Venezuela.
+There's a high level of violent crime across Venezuela, nowhere should be considered safe.

 More information: